AckerlyXu/heima/articles/app-service-web/app-service-web-get-started-php.md

 Open a web browser, and navigate to the sample app at http://localhost:8080.

-You see the **Hello World** message from the sample app displayed in the page.
+You see the **Hello World!** message from the sample app displayed in the page.

 ![Sample app running locally](media/app-service-web-get-started-php/localhost-hello-world-in-browser.png)